wise-coders/influxdb-jdbc-driver/README.md

 You should be very careful with the combination of tags, ensure they are limited to avoid high cardinality:
 [avoid high cardinality](https://docs.influxdata.com/influxdb/cloud/write-data/best-practices/resolve-high-cardinality/)

-If you have come from a RDBMS background the simplest way to imaging the difference between fields and tags is to see the field as a column and a tag as a column that is indexed.
+If you have come from a RDBMS background the simplest way to imaging the difference between fields and tags is to see the fields as columns, and a tags as a indexed columns.
 You can learn more about querying [by fields and tags](https://docs.influxdata.com/influxdb/cloud/query-data/flux/query-fields/#filter-by-fields-and-tags)